knpuniversity/symfony-journey/knpu/container/compiler-passes.md

 another tag called `form.type` and this `FormPass` looks for all services tagged with that and does some container tweaking.

-And there's a bunch more: there's a compiler pass that checks for circular dependencies.
+And there's a bunch more: like the compiler pass that checks for circular references.
 If service A depends on service B, which depends on service C, which depends on service A, you'll get a really clear exception.
 Then there are other passes which make micro-optimizations to speed the container up even more.

 ## Creating a Compiler Pass

-Most of the time, you won't need a compiler pass - you just need to understand how they work.
+Most of the time, you won't need to create a compiler pass - you just need to understand how they work.
 But, we're diving deep, so let's make one!
-In AppBundle create a new `DependencyInjection` directory and and inside of there a `Compiler` directory.
+In AppBundle create a new `DependencyInjection` directory and inside of there a `Compiler` directory.
 I don't have to put it here, but this follows the core standard.

 In here, create a new class called `EarlyLoggingMessagePass`.
 Remember how we logged a message as soon as the logger was created?
 We're going to do